Beliefs > Churches > German Evangelical Congregational Brethren Church > Pastors > Rev. John N. Sauer

 Rev. Sauer and his wife celebrated their 50th wedding anniversary in 1971 at the Zion Brethren Church (a consolidation of the Brethren and Zion Congregational churches).

-Rev. John N. Sauer died on September 2, 1984 in Los Gatos, California at the age of 94.
-Following a memorial service at Rivercrest Congregational Community Church in Portland, he was entombed at Portland Memorial Mausoleum.
+Rev. John N. Sauer died on September 2, 1984, in Los Gatos, California, at the age of 94.
+He was entombed at Portland Memorial Mausoleum after a memorial service at Rivercrest Congregational Community Church in Portland.

-The Reverend Sauer was born on January 12, 1890 in Mannsburg, Bessarabia, Russia.
-He immigrated to Lind, Washington with his family in 1901 aboard the steamship Lahn and grew up in the Pacific Northwest.
-Before he was formally trained as a pastor, Sauer served the Zoar Church in Odessa, Washington and the Freudenfeld Church in Warden, Washington in 1918.
-He then attended the Redfield Seminary and graduated in 1920, after which he served as a circuit riding pastor in Burt, North Dakota.
-In 1925, Rev. Sauer moved to Idaho to serve congregations in Paul, Kimberly, Jerome and American Falls until 1928.
-Before his service in Portland, Pastor Sauer also served churches in Brush, Colorado; Fresno, California; the St. John Church in Lacrosse and a church in Colfax, Washington.
+The Reverend Sauer was born on January 12, 1890, in Mannsburg, Bessarabia, Russia.
+He immigrated to Lind, Washington, with his family in 1901 aboard the steamship Lahn and grew up in the Pacific Northwest.
+Before formally training as a pastor, Sauer served the Zoar Church in Odessa, Washington, and the Freudenfeld Church in Warden, Washington, in 1918.
+He then attended the Redfield Seminary and graduated in 1920, after which he served as a circuit-riding pastor in Burt, North Dakota.
+In 1925, Rev. Sauer moved to Idaho to serve congregations in Paul, Kimberly, Jerome, and American Falls until 1928.
+Before his service in Portland, Pastor Sauer also served churches in Brush, Colorado; Fresno, California; the St. John Church in Lacrosse; and Colfax, Washington.

 Rev. Sauer concluded 43 years in the ministry in August of 1963 after 12 years at the Brethren Church in Portland.